theakashshrivastava/reward-points-calculator/README.md

-# reward-calculator
+# reward-points-calculator

-# Reward Calculation API
+# Reward Points Calculation API

 This Spring Boot application calculates reward points for customers based on their transaction history.
 Reward points are computed according to a tiered structure, and results are grouped by customer and by month (limited to the past 3 months).